What are Warts?

 Who is this therapy suitable for?

-Your podiatrist will be able to identify if this treatment is suitable for you following a thorough consultation of your medical history and lifestyle.
-Once your podiatrist has identified the infection, the relevant treatment will be performed.
+Your podiatrist will be able to identify if podiatric care is suitable for you following a thorough consultation of your medical history and lifestyle.
+Once your podiatrist has identified the infection, they will proceed with the most suitable procedure.
 Wart needling is highly effective and safe for all children and adults, except during pregnancy.